-"By his death, Jesus sheds light on the meaning of the life and death of every human being.
-Before he dies, Jesus prays to the Father, asking forgiveness for his persecutors (cf. Lk 23:34), and to the criminal who asks him to remember him in his kingdom he replies: 'Truly, I say to you, today you will be with me in Paradise' (Lk 23:43).
+"By his death, Jesus sheds light on the meaning of the life and death of every human being. . . .
 After his death 'the tombs also were opened, and many bodies of the saints who had fallen asleep were raised' (Mt 27:52).
-The salvation wrought by Jesus is the bestowal of life and resurrection.
-Throughout his earthly life, Jesus had indeed bestowed salvation by healing and doing good to all (cf. Acts 10:38).
-But his miracles, healings and even his raising of the dead were signs of another salvation, a salvation which consists in the forgiveness of sins, that is, in setting man free from his greatest sickness and in raising him to the very life of God."
+The salvation wrought by Jesus is the bestowal of life and resurrection. . . .